sszcanada/AVRF/README.md

-# Examples for use with Advance VR Framework
+# Examples for use with Advanced VR Framework
 A collection of examples from SSZ Canada for use with the Advance VR Framework made by Human Codeable.